2017 London Bridge attack: Reactions

 The Conservative Party, Labour Party, Liberal Democrats and Scottish National Party suspended national election campaigning for a day after the attack.
 The UK Independence Party chose not to suspend its campaigning; leader Paul Nuttall said it was "what the extremists would want".
 May confirmed that the general election would go ahead as scheduled on 8 June.
 The BBC cancelled or postponed a number of political programmes due to air on 4 June.

 Harun Khan, the secretary general of the Muslim Council of Britain also condemned the attack.
 More than 130 imams condemned the attackers, refused them Islamic burials, and said in a statement that the terrorists did not represent Islam.

 Condolences, expressions of shock, support, solidarity and sympathy were offered by many national governments and supranational bodies.

 Three George Medals were awarded in relation to the attacks: Ignacio Echeverría (posthumous), a civilian; and two police officers, PC Charlie Guenigault of the Metropolitan Police and PC Wayne Marques of the British Transport Police.
 All three were seriously injured as they directly confronted the terrorists and attempted to save others.
 PCs Liam Jones and Stewart Henderson, both of the Metropolitan Police, received the British Empire Medal.
 PC Leon McLeod of the British Transport Police received a Queen's Gallantry Medal, and PCs Tim Andrews, Sam Balfour, Lian Rae, and Bartosz Tchorzewski received the Queen's Police Medal for Distinguished Service.
 Four civilians were awarded the Queen's Commendation for Bravery: Kirsty Boden (posthumous); Ellen Gauntlett; Justin Jones; and Florin Morariu.
 Joy Ongcachuy, Acting Detective Zac Idun, London Ambulance Service operations director Paul Woodrow, NHS England administrator Peter Boorman, Malik Ramadhan and Claire Summers were awarded OBEs for, variously, responding to the attacks, treating victims and liaising with their families, and conducting related investigations.

+After the attack, the Australian and Saudi Arabian men's football teams had a World Cup qualifier match in Adelaide.
+Just before the match, the Australian team observed a one-minute silence; however, the Saudi team did not observe it.